-Figure 5 — (Example) An observation with complete properties: for additional context, the Observer, Host and Deployment have been added
+Figure 5 — (Example) An observation with complete properties

 An attribute from within the conceptual model can be instantiated as an Observation in the concrete realization.
-The attributes that have been defined for the domain feature within the interface, in the example “mass” and “uom”, can be realized through the association of an observation carrying this information.
+The attributes that have been defined for the domain feature within the interface, in the example “mass” and “uom”, can be realized through the association of an Observation carrying this information.
 Formally, these two representations both realize the defined interface.

 Based on the use case, when modelling one must decide whether solely providing information of type ‘Measure’ with uom is sufficient for the domain considered.
 In some cases, the full OMS model is required to actually discover, exchange and reuse data properly.
-For example, a single attribute ‘lake surface’ will be sufficient for most mapping agency needs whereas a more thorough observation description of how that surface was measured and when (e.g.: dam empty/full, rainfall observation…) is important for water management needs.
+For example, a single attribute ‘lake surface’ will be sufficient for most mapping agency needs whereas a more thorough observation description of how that surface was measured and when (e.g. dam empty/full, rainfall observation, etc.) is important for water management needs.